 Starbucks White Chocolate Mocha with Whole Milk, Whipped Cream

-How'd you like to start your day with seven pastries worth of sugar?
+How'd you like to start your day with five pastries worth of sugar?
 That's what you'll be slurping down if you get to the bottom of a venti whole-milk white-chocolate mocha with whipped cream.
-The "espresso with white chocolate-flavored sauce and steamed milk" beverage packs 620 calories and an astonishing 75 grams of sugar—more than you'll find in seven of the coffee chain's chocolate croissants.
-Are your hands shaking yet?
-Dodge 430 calories and 61 grams of sugar with a frothy whole-milk cappuccino instead.
-No, that's not a typo.
-Research suggests that high-fat dairy can lower the risk of obesity.
-The "why?" has yet to be answered fully, but one hypothesis is that substances in milk fat may positively affect the metabolism.
+The "espresso with white chocolate-flavored sauce and steamed milk" beverage packs 620 calories and an astonishing 67 grams of sugar—more than you'll find in five of the coffee chain's chocolate croissants.
+Big yikes.

 Dubbed the "ultimate drink of summer" by the coffee chain that created it, this calorie- and sugar-filled beverage is definitely not something you should sip on if you want to look your best on the beach.
 Ditch a fair share of the calories and sugar by opting for the Iced Mocha with Cream instead.
 It serves up a similar creamy texture and refreshing taste without blowing your diet.

 Per large (22 oz): 670 calories, 27 g fat (17 g saturated fat, 1 g trans fat), 200 mg sodium, 96 g carbs (0 g fiber, 89 g sugar) 11 g protein